pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 permalink: /doc/first-steps
 section: documentation
 subsection: first-steps
 summary: Quickstart instructions for creating a new Pallet project.
-Covers installation
+Covers
-         of lein and configuration of project.clj.
+         installation of lein and configuration of project.clj, and a primer on pallet clojure forms.
 ---

 Zero to running in five minutes with lein.